-The Designated Safeguarding Lead (DSL) is a senior member staff, who undertakes lead responsibility for safeguarding and child protection within the school.
-The DSL is the head teacher, Kate Slatcher.
-The Deputy DSL is the deputy head teacher, Andrew Jones.
+The Designated Safeguarding Lead (DSL) is a senior member of staff, who undertakes lead responsibility for safeguarding and child protection within the school.
+Details of our DSL and Deputy DSL are available on the Holymead Primary School website or the notice board in Reception.